 https://www.lelezard.com/en/news-20716765.html?fbclid=IwAR2kt0ShXUSUL9wnSmZIOB__gKGoVRxZ2dgmVSp_h149rmu3-EUbYqs2F1A

 In my opinion, and the opinion of many other hard-working artists and art teachers, the judge in this case got this ruling wrong.
-Artists beware.

 MICHEL KECK ART IN THE TEACHER'S CLASSROOM

-Included below are some of the photographs that have been sent to me over the years by art teachers who have asked my permission to create lesson plans to be taught face-to-face with their students for instructional purposes only and not for profit.
-It should be noted that each of the teachers reached out to me for permission to do so and I readily granted it to them.
-Anyone who is close to me knows that I have privately and publicly spoken about how teachers reaching out to me to teach and inspire their children in their classrooms is one of the things I am most proud of as an artist.
-These teachers truly instruct children on my style of art, how to create in the style I created, and they do so in face-to-face classroom settings in their schools for instructional purposes only and NOT for profit.
+Everyone close to me knows that I have privately and publicly spoken about how teachers reaching out to me to teach and inspire their children in their classrooms is one of the things I am most proud of as an artist.
+These teachers truly instruct children on my style of art, how to create in the style I created, and they do so in face-to-face classroom settings in their schools for instructional purposes only and not to sell a commercial product for money.
 I have always gladly granted my permission for these purposes.

 the artworks below are by Sackville School Students in the UK creating artwork based on the styles of Michel Keck dog art collages